BenLangmead/bowtie2/MANUAL.markdown

 Bowtie 2 comes with some useful combinations of parameters packaged into shorter "preset" parameters.
-For example, running Bowtie 2 with the `--very-sensitive` option is the same as running with options: `-M 3 -N 0 -L 20 -i S,1,0.50`.
+For example, running Bowtie 2 with the `--very-sensitive` option is the same as running with options: `-D 20 -R 3 -N 0 -L 20 -i S,1,0.50`.
  The preset options that come with Bowtie 2 are designed to cover a wide area of the speed/sensitivity/accuracy tradeoff space, with the presets ending in `fast` generally being faster but less sensitive and less accurate, and the presets ending in `sensitive` generally being slower but more sensitive and more accurate.
 See the [documentation for the preset options] for details.